Member of

 TWA - Tourism Welfare Association

-Jain Temples in Varanasi
+Jain Temples In Varanasi

-Brief Introduction to Jainism :
+Brief Introduction To Jainism :

 Jainism is a contemporary of many other religions of India as well as world like Buddhism Zoroastrianism, Taoism, and Islam.
 Jina or Jain means the conqueror.
 Mahavira has the same story as Buddha.
 Mahavira was a Kshatriya clan prince born in Kundagram (Muzaffarpur, Bihar) at the age of 30 he set out in search of truth leaving behind his family.
 After 13 years he attained enlightenment and from the time onwards he was called Jain and his followers came to be known as Jain.
 Jainism has deep roots perhaps even anterior to Aryan Traditions.
 The 23 Tirthankaras or prophets of Jainism in which Rishabh deva was the first, were before Mahavira but Mahavira is credited to have revived the religion eliminating evils that have crept into the religion after passage of time.
 Later as differences arose among followers the Jains were divided in to 2 groups: